V4Fire/Client/src/base/b-slider/README.md

     Hello there general Kenobi
 ```

-The layout of slots in the component DOM tree:
+The layout of slots within the component DOM tree:

 ```
 += self.slot('before')